Why your new car battery will cost more to replace than your old one

 5 min read

-Signs that your car battery is running low on charge
+Five signs your car battery is low on charge

 Can your battery capacity be tested before replacing it?